wso2/docs-is/en/includes/guides/authentication/oidc/implement-oidc-hybrid-flow.md

 ### code token

-Hybrid flow intiated with the `code token` response type requests an authorization code and an access token from the authorization endpoint.
+Hybrid flow intiated with the `code token` response type requests for an authorization code and an access token from the authorization endpoint.

 === "sample request (`code token`)"